How you'll learn

 You'll have the opportunity to gain valuable field-work experience during your course.
 It's a great way to apply what you learn in the classroom and labs to real-world scenarios and work collaboratively in a team.
 The skills you develop during field-work exercises will help you in your own project work, and are highly sought-after by employers.

-The island serves as an excellent location for you to take meteorological measurements – measuring energy fluxes, launching and tracking weather balloons, and preparing and delivering local weather forecasts to staff and fellow students.
-You'll also learn a wide range of analytical skills, such as how to read tephigrams and process eddy-covariance data.
+Past field trips have provided excellent bases to take meteorological measurements – measuring energy fluxes, launching and tracking weather balloons, and preparing and delivering local weather forecasts to staff and fellow students.
+On these trips you will also learn a wide range of analytical skills, such as how to read tephigrams and process eddy-covariance data.

 Spend a year studying in Oklahoma